grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 ```

 {{% admonition type="note" %}}
-[Component Reference]: {{< relref "../../../reference/components" >}}
+[Component reference]: {{< relref "../../../reference/components" >}}

-A list of all available components can be found in the [Component Reference][].
+A list of all available components can be found in the [Component reference][].
 Each component has a link to its documentation, which contains a description of what the component does, its arguments, its exports, and Example(s).
 {{% /admonition %}}

 This pipeline has two components: `local.file` and `prometheus.remote_write`.
 The `local.file` component is configured with a single argument, `path`, which is set by calling the [env][] standard library function to retrieve the value of the `HOME` environment variable and concatenating it with the string `"file.txt"`.
 The `local.file` component has a single export, `content`, which contains the contents of the file.